-It’s apple week at my son’s preschool and boy is he loving it!
+It’s apple week at my son’s preschool, and this apple preschool activity is a hit!

 Apple preschool activities have been such a hit that I wanted to carry the apple theme right on into our next Breakfast Invitation.